 Fearful-avoidant attachment- This style of attachment includes fear of getting emotionally close and vulnerable but at the same time there is a desire for emotional connection and intimacy.
-They tend to be unpredictable in their moods.
-They want to get close to their partners and at the same time have a fear of abandonment.

-Retroactive jealousy is defined as a resentment towards one's partner's past romantic or sexual experiences.
+|Absent Partner- When you are constantly let down by your partner when they are failing to be there for you, trust issues crop up.
+When they are insensitive to your issues, fail to support you or listen to you, or show compassion, you might unconsciously feel drawing back.||Past of the partner- Retroactive jealousy is defined as a resentment towards one's partner's past romantic or sexual experiences.
 It leads to anger, distrust and constant comparison with the previous partner.
 It is caused due to insecurity and fear that our partner might still prefer or have feelings for their previous partner.|

 |Inconsistent partner- When there is incongruency observed between what your partner says and what they do such as they might say “I love you” but they might behave in an abuse way towards you.||Self Esteem- The lack of trust in a relationship could also stem from insecurity that we have developed within ourselves.
 When we are insecure about ourselves, we have a higher tendency to develop mistrust in a relationship as there is a constant worry that our partner might leave us.
 The underlying thoughts are "I don't look good enough/I am not good enough" and thus our partner may find someone better or stop loving or taking interest in us.|